-Winter-proof your skin for the cold days and nights ahead.
+How to winter-proof your skin for the cold days and nights ahead.

-- Avoid long, hot showers
+1. Avoid long, hot showers

 We know, we know—cranking up the hot water feels so good this time of year.
 But extra-hot water strips your skin of its naturally protective oils, and can leave skin feeling dry, tight, or even irritated after a long, steamy shower.
 Overly hot showers can also trigger eczema flares; keep water at a reasonable warm temperature and try not to linger too long.

-- Apply lotion when skin’s still damp
+3. Apply lotion when skin is still damp

-- Wear.
+5. Wear.
 Sunscreen.

-- Bring on the heavy-duty moisturizers
+6. Bring on the heavy-duty moisturizers

 This is the time of year to start layering on ultra-rich ointments like our multipurpose Baby Balm.
 This type of moisturizer acts as a powerful barrier, minimizing skin’s water loss.
 Dab Baby Balm on areas that are most likely to be parched: lips, cuticles, elbows, and heels.
-You can also use Baby Balm for “slugging:” Smooth a thin layer of Baby Balm over your regular nighttime face cream as kind of a gentle moisture-locking sealant, and wake up to extra-dewy skin.
+Adults can also use Baby Balm for “slugging:” Smooth a thin layer of Baby Balm over your regular nighttime face cream as kind of a gentle moisture-locking sealant, and wake up to extra-dewy skin.

 When your body is fully hydrated, your skin is more hydrated, smooth, and resilient too.
 Try increasing the amount of water you drink, and watch your alcohol and caffeine intake; both types of drinks can dehydrate you and your skin.
-But fear not—as you navigate through all the holiday family gatherings, a single spiked egg nog or pumpkin spice latte won’t devastate your skin.
+But fear not—as you navigate through all the holiday family gatherings, a single spiked eggnog or pumpkin spice latte won’t devastate your skin.
 In skincare, as in life: Everything in moderation.

 The information provided by Pipette is intended solely for educational purposes.
 The information is not to be used for medical diagnostic purposes and is not intended to serve as a recommendation for treatment and/or management of any medical/surgical condition.
 Most of all, this information should not be used in place of a physician or other qualified health provider.
 If you believe you or your child have a medical condition, please contact your physician immediately.